-Acceptance criteria of UT not specified in this requirements are to comply with the requirements in Pt 2, Annex 2-7 of the Guidance of Rules for the Classification of Steel Ships.
+Acceptance criteria of UT not specified in this requirements are to comply with the requirements in Pt 2, Annex 2-7 of the Guidance.

-The acceptance criteria may be adjusted under consideration of the appertaining brittle crack initiation prevention procedure and where this is more severe than that found in Pt 2, Annex 2-7 of the Guidance of Rules for the Classification of Steel Ships, the UT procedure is to be amended accordingly to a more severe sensitivity.
+The acceptance criteria may be adjusted under consideration of the appertaining brittle crack initiation prevention procedure and where this is more severe than that found in Pt 2, Annex 2-7 of the Guidance, the UT procedure is to be amended accordingly to a more severe sensitivity.

-3. Periodic NDT after delivery(Measure No.2 of [5])
+3. Welding to increase toughness (Measure No.2 of [5])